norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 This is a whole other topic in itself, so I'll stick to the assumptions made with this current set of files and let you sort out what changes you may want to make:

 - One dockerfile, named `Dockerfile`, contains all the image definitions for your deployment.
-- Each image to be deployed is targeted
+- Each image to be deployed is targeted with the same name as the service you are deploying, i.e. the `api` image definition in your `Dockerfile` is defined as `FROM some-image:tag as api`.
+If

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5Mjc3NTM3MiwtMTM3MTYxNzU1NCwtMT
+eyJoaXN0b3J5IjpbLTEyNTA4NTA2ODEsLTEzNzE2MTc1NTQsLT
-U1NTc1MzA5MiwtMTE0NTY3NjgzLDE1OTcyODc3ODMsMjAwNzYw
+E1NTU3NTMwOTIsLTExNDU2NzY4MywxNTk3Mjg3NzgzLDIwMDc2
-ODg0MywtODUwMTkxMDE5XX0=
+MDg4NDMsLTg1MDE5MTAxOV19
 -->